SPICY NEAPOLITAN

 Dough – Day 2

-- Then add 500g Caputo Cuoco flour, 30g Caputo Cristo, and 30g salt.
-Gradually add the remaining water (150g) while kneading the dough.
+- Then add 500 g Caputo Cuoco flour, 30 g Caputo Cristo, and 30 g salt.
+Gradually add the remaining 150 g of water while kneading the dough.

-- Let the dough knead for 15-20 minutes until it reaches a temperature between 22-24 degrees Celsius.
+- Let the dough knead for 15-20 minutes until it reaches a temperature between 22 and 24 degrees Celsius.

 - Let the dough rest for 30 minutes on the kitchen counter, covered with a damp cloth or bowl.

 - After 3 hours, place the dough in the refrigerator overnight.
-The dough can be used between 18-48 hours (best results are achieved after 40-48 hours).
+The dough can be used between 18 and 48 hours (best results are achieved after 40-48 hours).
 Remove the dough from the refrigerator 1-2 hours before use.

 Tomato sauce

-This sauce tastes, smells, and is amazing—fresh, rich, with a little kick.
+This sauce tastes and smells amazing—fresh, rich, with a little kick.

 - 400 g San Marzano tomatoes